Jortuk/FinalProject/README.md

 ### On-going Changes <a name="ogc"></a>
 ![](images/ongoing_trello_board.PNG)

+During project progression, several changes were made.
+This was a result of issues or a change of mind in terms of the technology used:
+- Deciding to use Docker Swarm opposed to the originally planned EKS Cluster.
+This was due to an issue with passing the environment variables, required to access the database, to the back-end container
+- NGINX was used to load-balance containers across nodes
+- Multiple branches were created on the GitHub repository to enable sub-groups to work on independent features without interference
+- Jenkins was used instead of AWS CodePipeline - this is because Jenkins is a CI/CD server we were all more familiar with
+- Security groups were configured to better manage permissions and traffic allocation
+- An external RDS instance was created to act as a database for deployment

 ## Technologies <a name="technologies"></a>
 * The Spring Pet Clinic application is a spring boot application we ran using maven.